Tokyo mom creates COVID-19 vaccination database amid information vacuum

 “I told my husband, ‘watch our daughter, I gotta make something.”

-Hours later, Toyoda launched her database Find a Doc, a health database that helps non-Japanese speaking people find clinics with COVID-19 vaccine doses to spare after cancellations from prioritised elderly patients.
+Hours later, Toyoda launched her database Find a Doc www.findadoc.jp, a health database that helps non-Japanese speaking people find clinics with COVID-19 vaccine doses to spare after cancellations from prioritised elderly patients.

 The database, which went live on June 13, quickly grew from just two clinics to almost 70 with information in 19 languages.